RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

     last-modified:  [generated]  [single]     [ ]
     source:         [mandatory]  [single]     [ ]

 ##  2.Updates in the RIPE Database

 To create, modify or delete an object you need to send an update message to the database.

 There are two databases that you can update.
-The RIPE Database is the authoritative database <font color="green">and is sometimes referred to as the live or production database</font>.
+The RIPE Database is the authoritative database and is sometimes referred to as the live or production database.
 There is also a RIPE TEST Database.
 This operates in the same way but contains only test data.
-The test data is cleaned out <font color="orange">every night or at the start of each month</font> and a pre-determined set of basic objects is re-inserted.
+The test data is cleaned out every night and a pre-determined set of basic objects is re-inserted.
 The TEST Database can be used to learn how to update the database and try out 'what if' scenarios.
-There are fewer restrictions allowing you to create encompassing or parent objects that you may need for your tests. <font color="green">It is good practise to delete any objects you created after your tests.
-This avoids blocking access for other users.</font>
+There are fewer restrictions allowing you to create encompassing or parent objects that you may need for your tests.
+It is good practise to delete any objects you created after your tests.
+This avoids blocking access for other users.

-You can submit most updates to either database using two access methods <font color="green">(there is an additional method described later for a new starter).</font>
+You can submit most updates to either database using two access methods (there is an additional method described later for a new starter).

 * By sending an email.
 * By using the synchronous update service (often referred to as syncupdates).
 There are two ways to do this:
     * By using a client to access the "syncupdates" service
     * By using the "webupdates" form from the [www.ripe.net website](https://www.ripe.net/cgi-bin/webupdates.pl).
-This is a CGI interface to the syncupdates service
+This is a CGI interface to the syncupdates service.
-    <font color="orange">By using the REST APi.
+* By using the REST API.
-    or
-Although the Application Programming Interface (API) is different, the main content of the update message and the structure of the objects to be updated is the same with all access methods.
-The pre-processing done by dbupdate (the update part of the database software) differs for the two access methods.

-The original method of access was by email.
-When the synchronous method was introduced, the interface was made to be as compatible as possible with the email interface.
-This meant simulating the email subject line keywords with special flags in the synchronous interface.
-But keywords added later are only available using the email update method.

-Currently slightly more updates are submitted by the synchronous update method than by email. </font>

 ###  2.1 Email update method

 Email update messages must be in plain text and can be MIME encoded.
 If encoded, the database will treat each valid MIME part as a separate message.
 But where messages are multipart/signed the signature part will be associated with the corresponding MIME text part.
-Please see Section <font color="orange">2.3.1</font>, 'MIME Support' for more information.
+Please see Section [2.6.1 'MIME Support'](#261-mime-support) for more information.
 An update message, or MIME part, may contain more than one object.

 To submit an email update to the RIPE Database send an email to [auto-dbm@ripe.net](mailto:auto-dbm@ripe.net).
 To submit an email update to the TEST Database send an email to [test-dbm@ripe.net](mailto:test-dbm@ripe.net).

-<font color="green">Email update messages are placed into a series of queues depending on the size and content of the message by the database software.
-Each queue is handled sequentially on a "first in, first out" basis.</font>

 Acknowledgements from the database are returned to the sender of the email based on the "Reply-to:" and "From:" fields in the email header.
 Notifications may also be sent based on email addresses found in the attributes within each object in the update message and the related **mntner** objects.